 The Energy Technology Division Research Award was established in 1992 to encourage excellence in energy related research and to encourage publication in the Journal of The Electrochemical Society.
-The award recognizes outstanding and original contributions to the science and technology of energy related research areas that include scientific and technological aspects of fossil fuels and alternative energy sources, energy management and environmental consequences of energy utilization.
+The award recognizes outstanding and original contributions to the science and technology of energy related research areas.

-The recipient(s) will have made an outstanding achievement in, or scientific contribution to, the science and technology of energy related scientific research as authors or coauthors of a paper or papers.
-At least one of which must have appeared in the Journal or other ECS publications.
-As supporting evidence the patent literature also may enter into consideration.
+The recipient(s) is an active ECS member and will have made an outstanding achievement in, or scientific contribution to, the science and technology of energy related scientific research as authors or coauthors of a paper or papers, at least one of which must have appeared in the Journal or other ECS publications.
+As supporting evidence, the patent literature also may enter into consideration.

 - originality of concept and design of experiments